 - 1.3 As stated in FRS 100, an entity that is required by the IAS Regulation (or other legislation or regulation) to prepare consolidated financial statements in accordance with EU-adopted IFRS must do so.
-The individual financial statements of such an entity, or the individual financial statements or consolidated financial statements of any other entity within the scope of FRS 100, must be prepared in accordance with the following requirements: - (a) If the financial statements are those of an entity that is eligible to apply the FRSSE, they may be prepared in accordance with that standard. - (b) If the financial statements are those of an entity that is not eligible to apply the FRSSE, or of an entity that is eligible to apply the FRSSE but chooses not to do so, they must be prepared in accordance with this FRS, EU-adopted IFRS or FRS 101. - 1.4 An entity whose ordinary shares or potential ordinary shares are publicly traded, or that files, or is in the process of filing, its financial statements with a securities commission or other regulatory organisation for the purpose of issuing ordinary shares in a public market, or an entity that chooses to disclose earnings per share, shall apply IAS 33 Earnings per Share (as adopted in the EU). - 1.5 An entity whose debt or equity instruments are publicly traded, or that files, or is in the process of filing, its financial statements with a securities commission or other regulatory organisation for the purpose of issuing any class of instruments in a public market, or an entity that chooses to provide information described as segment information, shall apply IFRS 8 Operating Segments (as adopted in the EU).
-If an entity discloses disaggregated information, but the information does not comply with the requirements of IFRS 8, it shall not describe the information as segment information.
+The individual financial statements of such an entity, or the individual financial statements or consolidated financial statements of any other entity within the scope of FRS 100, must be prepared in accordance with the following requirements: - (a) If the financial statements are the individual financial statements of an entity that is eligible to apply FRS 105, they may be prepared in accordance with that standard. - (b) If the financial statements are those of an entity that is not eligible to apply FRS 105, or of an entity that is eligible to apply FRS 105 but chooses not to do so, they must be prepared in accordance with this FRS, EU-adopted IFRS or FRS 101. - 1.4 An entity whose ordinary shares or potential ordinary shares are publicly traded, or that files, or is in the process of filing, its financial statements with a securities commission or other regulatory organisation for the purpose of issuing ordinary shares in a public market, or an entity that chooses to disclose earnings per share, shall apply IAS 33 Earnings per Share (as adopted in the EU). - 1.5 An entity whose debt or equity instruments are publicly traded, or that files, or is in the process of filing, its financial statements with a securities commission or other regulatory organisation for the purpose of issuing any class of instruments in a public

-The eligibility criteria for applying the FRSSE are set out in paragraph 8 of the FRSSE.
-One of the criteria is that the entity must be 'small' as defined in company law.
-Turnover and balance sheet total should be measured in accordance with the FRSSE for the purposes of establishing whether the entity is 'small'; the measurement of turnover and balance sheet total in accordance with FRS 101 or FRS 102 need not be considered.
+The eligibility criteria for applying FRS 105 are set out in legislation and FRS 105.
+In establishing whether the eligibility criteria have been met turnover and balance sheet total shall be measured in accordance with FRS 105; the measurement of turnover and balance sheet total in accordance with FRS 101 or FRS 102 need not be considered.

-Under company law in the Republic of Ireland, certain companies are permitted to prepare 'Companies Act accounts' using accounting standards other than those issued by the FRC.
-Please refer to Appendix VI for further details.
+&lt;sup>4 Under company law in the Republic of Ireland, certain companies are permitted to prepare 'Companies Act accounts' using accounting standards other than those issued by the FRC.

-Individual financial statements that are prepared by a company in accordance with FRS 101 or FRS 102 are Companies Act individual accounts (section 395(1)(a) of the Act), whereas those prepared in accordance with EU-adopted IFRS are IAS individual accounts (section 395(1)(b) of the Act).
+&lt;sup>5 Individual financial statements that are prepared by a company in accordance with FRS 101 or FRS 102 are Companies Act individual accounts (section 395(1)(a) of the Act), whereas those prepared in accordance with EU-adopted IFRS are IAS individual accounts (section 395(1)(b) of the Act).